elastic/elasticsearch-net-example/README.md

 However in `NEST` the `.IsValid` property will only be true if all the individual items succeeded regardless of the actual HTTP status code.

-Let's go back to our `IndexDumps()` method and revist our bulk code.
+Let's go back to our `IndexDumps()` method and revisit our bulk code.

 `BulkResponse` exposes an `ItemsWithErrors` collection which will contain any bulk operation that failed.